Extra Questions for

 Question 12.

-Analyse the measures and practices introduced by the French revolutionaries to
+Analyse the measures and practices introduced by the French revolutionaries to create a sense of collective identity amongst the French people.

 Answer: